cuhksemantics/cuhksemantics.github.io/docs/events.md

 ## Upcoming Events

-* Advances in the study of the Chinese particle *de*
+* Towards a unified theory of particle *de* in Mandarin Chinese
   * Presenter: Xue Xia
-  * Date: 13/10/2022
+  * Date: 20/10/2022
   * Weekly presentation, to be held online

 ## Past Events